Mount Hood as seen from the summit of Buck Peak

 The population of Multnomah County has steadily increased since 1860.
 The 2000 county population of 660,486 represented an increase of 13.12% over 1990.
 Portland is the county's largest city with a population of well over 500,000.
 So, it is interesting that most people in Portland would have no clue about the peak that is the highest point in the whole county.

 Over 2600 miles in length and running through the states of California, Oregon and Washington, it is filled with special places that thru hikers and section hikers remember fondly.
-The Sierra-Nevada mountains, the Marble and Desolation Wilderness areas in California, and in Oregon, it is the Eagel Creek portion, an alternate section of the PCT that is looked forward and unfortunately is all too brief.
-From the journal of one of the thru hikers, I found this reference to his experience on the Eagle Creek portion.
-The hiker will be left unnamed but I'll let his words speak to the rest of us.
+The Sierra-Nevada mountains, the Marble and Desolation Wilderness areas in California, and in Oregon, it is the Eagle Creek portion, an alternate section of the PCT that is looked forward and unfortunately is all too brief.
+It does provide a route to Buck Peak as mentioned above.